About Barbara B. Mann

 She was presented with the Red Cross’ Humanitarian Award and the Star of Touring Broadway Award.
 At that time it was announced that Barbara received her high school diploma from Thomas Alva Edison himself.
 The audience laughed, and Barbara spoke right up saying “Well, I’m old!”
 And that was the night that Barbara Mann captured the hearts of Broadway.
 She was one of a kind.

-Today, due to this great lady, there stands the Barbara B. Mann Performing Arts Hall which has been home to such world-class musicals and performing artists.
+Today, due to this great lady, there stands the Barbara B. Mann Performing Arts Hall which has been home to world-class musicals and performing artists.